apexlang/apexlang.io/docs/embedding.md

 ## WebAssembly module

 To reach a broader set of languages, the Apex Go parser is also released as a WebAssembly module and loadable via a Wasm runtime such as [Wasmtime](https://wasmtime.dev).
-The module parsers and validates an Apex specification and returns a JSON representation that is easier to interpret in languages with JSON support.
+The module parses and validates an Apex specification and returns a JSON representation that is easier to interpret in languages with JSON support.

 ### Download